Why form a committee?

 • Develop a key message: It is good to share the reason why you are interested in being a candidate with your neighbours and committee members.
 What motivates you to run?
 Is there a particular area that you are passionate about?
 What would you like to change in your community?
 It is also good to ask about and listen to the ideas and concerns from community members.
 What are their priorities?
 Is there something you could do to try and address those issues?

 • Follow the Code of Conduct: TCHC will not tolerate negative campaigning strategies.
 This includes:

 - spreading rumours or mistruths regarding other candidates

 - harassing or threatening other candidates or their supporters Violating the Code of Conduct could result in having your name removed from the ballot.

 What you can do when campaigning as a Community Representative at the Tenant Community Action Table?

 • Create a flyer: TCHC will provide you with a template of a flyer that you can use.

 • Distribute copies of the flyer: Your engagement Community Services Coordinator will give you copies of your flyer.
 It must be letter-sized and single-sided.
 The maximum number that staff will provide is double the number of units in your community.
 Copies of the poster will be printed in colour, if requested.

 • Track supporters: TCHC cannot provide you with tenants’ names and unit numbers.
-However, while campaigning, you can ask your neighbours if they wish to share that information with you so you can keep track of who is supporting you.
-When a tenant has pledged their support, make a note of their name and unit number.
+However, while campaigning, you can ask your fellow committe members if they wish to share that information with you so you can keep track of who is supporting you.
+When another committee member has pledged their support, make a note of their name and unit number.
 That way you can remind them to vote for you on Election Day.
 Your volunteers can also remind your supporters to vote.